Palazzo Poli: In popular culture

 In the 1830s, Princess Zinaida Volkonskaya threw lavish parties in this palace.

 Museum

-Maria Cristina Misiti, director of the National Institute of Graphics, gave the idea to turn the building into a museum to help visitors learn more about the history of Rome and its inhabitants.
-The Palazzo Poli houses a collection of copper engraving plates dated from the sixteenth century to the present.
-The Palazzo also houses the Istituto Nazionale per la Grafica.
+Maria Cristina Misiti, director of the National Institute of Graphics, had the idea to turn the building into a museum to help visitors learn more about the history of Rome and its inhabitants.
+The Palazzo Poli houses the institute's collection of copper engraving plates dated from the sixteenth century to the present.